I’m 99% sure you can already guess the most popular social media sites in 2022.

 In a study by Global Web Index, 60% of TikTok users said their main reason for using the platform was to find funny or entertaining videos, while the rest of the reasons—for inspiration, self-expression, trend updates, and socializing—were each chosen by only roughly 25% of users.

 In other words, your how-to videos or quick tutorials might do better on Instagram and Facebook, and if you’re thinking of advertising on TikTok, the entertainment factor needs to be in top shape.
+Oh, and you’ll want to learn how to Stitch on TikTok.

-According to TikTok, nearly 50%of the best-performing ads on TikTok have an emotional drive to them.
+According to TikTok, nearly 50% of the best-performing ads on TikTok have an emotional drive to them.
 But while anger, disgust, affirmation, and fear are the four top-selling emotions, the vibe to go for with TikTok is on the lighter side—”real and relatable,” it says, “with an undertone of lightheartedness and positivity.”

 Influencer Marketing Hub’s 2021 benchmarks report found that TikTok is catching up to Instagram as an influencer marketing platform.
 While Instagram still reigns, it dropped in popularity from 80% in 2020 to 68% in 2021.
 TikTok, on the other hand, didn’t even make it onto the chart last year, but this year it’s the second most popular platform at 45%.